Stable nearly self-similar blowup of the 2D Boussinesq and 3D Euler equations with smooth data II: Rigorous Numerics: Estimate the norm of the regular part of the velocity

 where we get $\lam^2$ since $K_{00}$ is $-4$ homogeneous.
 For a list of dyadic scales $\lam = 2^k$, we estimate the integral using Simpson's rule with very small mesh.
 This allows us to exploit the cancellation in the integral.
 For $|y|$ very close to $0$, we use Taylor expansion.
-See Section {\secKNNerr} in supplementary material II \cite{ChenHou2023bSupp} (contained in this paper) for more details.
+See Section {\secKNNerr} in supplementary material II \cite{ChenHou2023bSupp} (attached to this paper) for more details.

 In the estimate of the integral for very small $x$ or large $x$ in Section \ref{sec:hol_1D} (see more details in Section {\secuoneD} in the Supplementary Material II \cite{ChenHou2023bSupp}), we estimate the rescaled integral for $\lam \leq \lam_1$ and $\lam \geq \lam_n$ with small $\lam_1$ and large $\lam_n$ uniformly.
 In the case of $\lam \leq \lam_1$, we bound $|| \om_{\lam} \vp_{\lam} ||_{L^{\inf}([a, b]\times [c, d])} \leq || \om \vp ||_{L^{\inf}( \lam_1 [0, b]\times [0, d])} $.
 Other norms in different cases are estimated similarly.